 This condition will only apply if the recipient of the grant has an owner's interest in the property.

 This condition does not apply to the first £5,000 of any grant and the maximum grant repayment of any mandatory grant is £10,000.
 This condition will also apply to the whole of any additional grant above the £30,000 mandatory limit.

-Once six full years have passed following the certified date, the council will reduce the amount of grant subject to the repayment condition by 20% after each successive 12 months.
+Once six full years have passed following the certified date, we will reduce the amount of grant subject to the repayment condition by 20% after each successive 12 months.
 For example:

-- If the amount of grant was £15,000 and the property is sold 0-6 years after the certified date then the repayable amount is £10,000;
+- If the amount of grant was £15,000 and the property is sold up to 6 years after the certified date then the repayable amount is £10,000

-- If the amount of grant was £15,000 and the property is sold 7 years after the certified date then the repayable amount is £8,000.
+- If the amount of grant was £15,000 and the property is sold up to 7 years after the certified date then the repayable amount is £8,000.

 - The sale or transfer is made to enable the recipient of the grant to live with, or near, any person who is intending to provide care of which the recipient of the grant is in need by reason of disability or infirmity.